HomeProductsGalleryGet Started Now

 Packaging Details

 MaterialWatermelon packaging for export requires durable, ventilated materials to prevent rot and damage, typically using corrugated cardboard boxes, mesh bags, or specialized cushioned containers.
 Common methods include 2-ply printed cardboard boxes, mesh bags (12–20 kg), and ventilated wooden crates on pallets.
-Key protection involves soft padding and proper stacking to prevent damage during long-distance shipping.

 Box SizesCorrugated Cartons: Strong, ventilated boxes (often 2-ply) are ideal for protecting against pressure and bruising.
 Mesh Bags: Commonly used to securely hold watermelons, allowing for airflow.
 Airofill Bags: Inflatable packaging bags are used to securely cushion melons, often placed inside corrugated boxes to reduce damage.
 Wooden Crates: Used for structural support, but often require padding like straw to prevent bruising